 Second-hand vape smoke’s responsible for nicotine addictions, which gets into their respiratory tract by the traveling vapor.
 Over time, parrots start to crave nicotine, displaying withdrawal symptoms.
 During this time, you’ll notice behavioral problems, and your parrot’s immune system may become compromised.

-Choosing e-liquids that don’t contain nicotine will prevent addiction, but there are still harmful chemicals to worry about.
+Choosing e-liquids that don’t contain nicotine prevents addiction, but there are still other harmful chemicals.

 Another significant side effect of vaping is that when the parrot preens itself, it will do so excessively and pluck its feathers to get rid of the toxins, unwittingly ingesting them.
 This leads to digestive malfunction and signs of nervousness, effectively poisoning the bird.

-While far less common than the other issues on our list, if birds get hold of hot vaping batteries and proceed to chew them, the alkaline will cause painful burns.
-This is more likely to happen if you let your bird out of its cage but leave your vaping device somewhere your bird can reach.
+If parrots get hold of hot vaping batteries and chew them, the alkaline will cause painful burns.
+This is more likely to happen if you let your parrot out of its cage but leave your vaping device somewhere your bird can reach.

-Parrots are curious creatures who enjoy exploring unfamiliar objects with their beaks, making e-cigarettes and vaping devices a serious threat to their safety.
+Parrots are curious creatures who enjoy exploring unfamiliar objects with their beaks, making e-cigarettes and vaping devices a threat to their safety and wellbeing.

 Is Vaping Poisonous to Parrots?